-Stage 1 - English, Mathematics, Verbal, Non-verbal and Spatial Reasoning Examinations and a handwritten Creative Writing Task - All applicants will be invited to sit these tests in November of the year prior to entry.
+Stage 1 - English, Mathematics, Verbal, Non-verbal and Spatial Reasoning Examinations and a handwritten Creative Writing Task - All applicants will be invited to sit these tests in December of the year prior to entry.

 Stage 2 - 160 boys are invited back for interviews in January of the year of entry.
 Results are released in February.

 Entering in Year 9 (13 Plus):

 Dulwich accepts 85 boys each year into Year 9.
 In addition, 125 boys join the year group from the Lower School, making a total of around 210 boys.
 60 of these places are given to boys who sit the ISEB pre-test when they are in Year 6 at prep schools.
 The remaining 25 places are given to boys who sit Dulwich College’s own examinations when they are in Year 8.

 Boys who are at UK prep schools are eligible to apply for the deferred entry route.
 There are 60 places available.
 The school uses a 2-stage process, with pupils being selected to move to the next stage based on their relative performance.

 Stage 2 - Successful applicants (140 boys) will be invited to an interview and will sit a 20-minute English composition test and will be asked one or two Mathematics questions during their interview.
 The interview usually takes place in late January / early February of Year 6.
 Conditional offers are released in February of Year 6.

 25 places are held back to allow for late applications.
 The deadline is November in the year before entry.
 Written papers in English and Mathematics and online Reasoning tests are taken in January of the year of entry.
 40 boys are then invited back for interview in early February with offers released later in February.

 Are Dulwich College’s own tests difficult?